 A good rule of thumb to follow is that you should notify both the owner of the property and the occupier of the property about your claim, whether it’s a residential or commercial property.
 The insurance companies involved will determine who bears the brunt of the liability in your case.

-If you are considering taking legal action after suffering injury at a store, rental property or other dangerous premises in New York City, consult an attorney to review your potential case.
+If you are considering taking legal action after suffering an injury at a store, rental property or other dangerous premises in New York City, consult an attorney to review your potential case.